New York City can limit art vendors in popular parks: appeals court

 The case is Dua et al v New York City Department of Parks and Recreation et al, New York State Supreme Court, Appellate Division, 1st Department, No. 8291.

-Reporting by Jonathan New York; Editing by Tom Brown
+Reporting by Jonathan Stempel; Editing by Tom Brown and Marguerita Choy